 Delivering the Manuscript

 Deliver the manuscript complete in every way in one mailing only.
 That means a final double-spaced copy with continuous page numbers (with title page, table of contents, your preface or introduction, all the essays, all notes and bibliographies) on disk or flash drive, printed copies of all contributor releases and any other necessary permissions, and any photographs or other illustrations (not embedded in the manuscript).
 The delivered manuscript represents a work fully edited and approved by you.

 Please use Times New Roman, 11 or 12 points, throughout the manuscript.
-If the manuscript was not originally created using this font and if it utilizes any foreign characters or diacritical marks, please carefully review the paper manuscript to ensure these characters printed correctly.
-If any did not, please flag these pages for production, and write the correct character in clearly.
+If the manuscript was not originally created using this font and if it utilizes any foreign characters or diacritical marks, please carefully review the manuscript to ensure these characters appear correctly.

 Royalties and Free Books